simongcc/essential-blocks-for-gutenberg/readme.txt

 If you have any questions, please ask it on the [support forum](https://wordpress.org/support/plugin/gutenberg-blocks).

 = Can I use this Plugin without Gutenberg Plugin?
-No, you cannot use Essential Gutenberg Plugin without "Gutenberg" Plugin.
-Because "Essential Blocks for Gutenberg" Plugin has Dependency with Gutenberg Plugin.
+No, you cannot use Easy Gutenberg Plugin without "Gutenberg" Plugin.
+Because "Easy Blocks for Gutenberg" Plugin has Dependency with Gutenberg Plugin.

 = I'm Using WordPress v5.0.
 Do I need to Install "Gutenberg" Plugin?
 No, since Gutnberg is on core with WordPress v5.0.
 You don't need to Install "Gutenberg" Plugin.